xiix0/scam/README.md

-Q:	How many bureaucrats does it take to screw in a light bulb?
+Q:	How many surrealists does it take to change a light bulb?
-A:	Two.
-One to assure everyone that everything possible is being
-	done while the other screws the bulb into the water faucet.
+A:	Two, one to hold the giraffe, and the other to fill the bathtub
+	with brightly colored machine tools.

+	[Surrealist jokes just aren't my cup of fur.
+Ed.]